 The brand equity of Mandarin Oriental was built by creating a very strong and distinct personality in line with the organization’s philosophy.
 The management team has ensured a continuous investment in all aspects of the brand to ensure consistent delivery of all the brand promises.
 Its guiding principles include the following:

 Delighting its guests: The Group is committed to exceeding guest expectations by anticipating and fulfilling their wishes.
-For example, to celebrate the cherry blossom spring season in March 2018, The Spa at Mandarin Oriental, Tokyo is offering a Sakura version of its popular Totally Tokyo “Five” Journeys from Nihonbashi treatment and an exclusive, new audio healing therapy called Sensory Blossom.
+For example, to celebrate the cherry blossom spring season in March 2018, The Spa at Mandarin Oriental, Tokyo offered a Sakura version of its popular Totally Tokyo “Five” Journeys from Nihonbashi treatment and an exclusive, new audio healing therapy called Sensory Blossom.
 Its bars and restaurants are also offering Sakura-themed drinks and dishes, showing how it anticipates customer needs as many travelers travel to Tokyo during this season to enjoy the cherry blossoms.

 Delighting its colleagues: The Group is committed to provide a caring, motivating and rewarding environment for all its employees, through effective training and personal development, enabling a fulfilling career.
 For example, Mandarin Oriental offers its employees various retirement plans depending on the length of their service and their role.
 The company also organizes an annual global Colleague Wellness Week in September to help its employees lead healthier, happier and more balanced lifestyles.